mimi-333/mimi-333.github.io/_pages/about.md

   - /about.html
 ---

+## Short Bio
-I'm a second-year master's student in the Graduate School of Hiroshima City University, majoring in Information Science.
+I am a first-year Ph.D. student in the Graduate School of Information Sciences
+at Hiroshima City University.
 My research interests focus on personalized dialogue systems.